Create a beautiful nautical wire word necklace with sea shades of blue apatite. This is a simple wire wrap project, ideal for beginners.

 Round nose pliers - for bending loops in wire

-Snipe nose pliers - for bending metal sheet and wire
+Snipe nose pliers or flat nose pliers - for bending metal sheet and wire

 Double nylon jaw flat nose pliers - protects your wire from scratches and dents

 You may like to get our pack of pliers & side cutters which is an economical way of buying all the pliers you will need for every project!

 Make the design your own by using your favourite jewellery supplies.

 'The Basics of Bead Stringing' by Debbie Kanan

 Kernowcraft's jewellery making kits are aimed to inspire you - therefore the step by step instructions are available online only with a shopping list, where you can easily customise the design to suit you.
 We recommend printing or bookmarking this page ready to follow.

 The suggested products used in this project are suggestions to inspire you.
 Products used were compatible at the time of making but do be aware that gemstones are natural and hand cut stocks can vary, so do use your own common sense as to the compatibility of each item

 You can buy all the products in this collection at once by clicking the button below or add individual products by clicking the button beside each one.